JPVenson/morestachio/README.md

 ##### Key Features
-Morestachio is build upon Mustachio and extends the mustachio syntax in a few ways.
+Morestachio is build upon Mustachio and extends the mustachio syntax in a a lot of points.

 1. each object can be formatted by adding formatter the the morestachio
 2. Templates will be parsed as streams and will create a new stream for its output.
 This is better when creating larger templates and best for web as you can also limit the length of the "to be" created template to a certain size and write the result ether directly to an output stream or the Disc.